Zach McKinstry Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

+- The 9.3 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in the league.

-- The White Sox's 4.79 team ERA ranks 26th among all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.84).

-- White Sox pitchers combine to give up 72 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- The White Sox give up the second-most home runs in baseball (74 total, 1.4 per game).

-- Scholtens starts for the first time this season for the White Sox.

-- The 29-year-old right-hander pitched in relief in his most recent outing this season, one of three appearances so far.

 © 2023 Data Skrive.
 All rights reserved.